For When You Find Yourself in the Fetal Position on Your Mom's Lap in the Basement

 Know, please please please know, that greater things are yet to come.
 God has great things in store for you, and yes, you will cry a lot until then.
 And yes, it truly and magnificently sucks.
-Do you realize how incredibly beautiful women are because Christ knew that we can handle these mini-depressions, mini-anxiety attacks, mini-self esteem issues, which when hit with at all at once during this monthly time, feels overwhelming.
-But we women can take these rounds and then some--I'm not even including those daggers that twist in our lower stomachs, fainting episodes in our bathrooms, diaphoretic spells, cramps and all of that physical pain which comes with being a woman.
-Oh, throw child birthing on the list.
+Do you realize how incredibly beautiful women are because Christ knew that we can handle these mini-depressions, mini-anxiety attacks, mini-self esteem issues, which when hit with at all at once, feels overwhelming.
+Being so violently uprooted.
+But we women can take these rounds and then some.

 We dread those upcoming pms days when life is already a struggle enough because no matter how we prep for them, we know that those days will only heighten our mental pain.